-- Languages if appropriate.
+- Languages if appropriate

-- Driving license if applicable.
+- Driving licence if applicable

-- Hobbies and interests see the note on hobbies and interests in Making an Application booklet.
+- Hobbies and interests see the note on hobbies and interests in Making an Application booklet

 You can consider additional sections which are appropriate.
-For example, if you have many impressive accomplishments, you could highlight the best three in a Major Achievements section on the first page and include other accomplishments with each role.
+For example, if you have many impressive accomplishments you could highlight the best three is a Major Achievements section on the first page, and include other accomplishments with each role.
 There are no right or wrongs.